‘Dance Moms’ Season 8 Spoilers: Including The Dance That Made Brynn Rumfallo Leave The Show

 A post shared by Elliana Walmsley (@ellianawalmsley_) on

-It is unclear whether or not Brynn Rumfallo will be returning to the new show Abby is creating.
-Brynn Rumfallo quit Dance Moms and went back to Arizona, but returned after being asked to participate in a sultry dance that her mother objected to her participating in.
+It is unclear whether Brynn Rumfallo will be returning to the new show Abby is creating.
+Brynn Rumfallo quit Dance Moms and went back to Arizona, but she returned after being asked to participate in a sultry dance that her mother objected to her participating in.

 The other mothers on Dance Moms were livid when Brynn called the other girls hookers via Twitter and her mother, Ashlee Allen, stated that she thought the girls were being taught to sell their bodies.